-“I shall pursue a straight forward course deviating neither to the right or left so that comes what may I hope my real friends will never have to blush for me, so far as truth, honest, and fair dealigns are concerned.”
+"I have no private purpose to accomplish, no party objectives to build up, no enemies to punish—nothing to serve but my country.”
 The first presidential election he voted in was his own.
 He delivered America’s first victorious battle in the War of 1812, and led troops into a small battle that would begin the Mexican-American War.
 He kept his Army horse, Whitey, on the front lawn of the White House.
 Horse hair from Whitey was a frequent souvenir to visitors.
 He is Zachary Taylor, 12th President of the United States, serving from March 4, 1849, until July 9, 1850.
-Zachary was born on November 24, 1784.
-He was descended from one of the signers of the Mayflower Compact.
+Zachary was born on November 24, 1784, and was a descendent from one of the signers of the Mayflower Compact.
 Zachary was one of six presidents to be born in a log cabin and one of eight presidents to be born in Virginia.
 Although born in Virginia, Zachary spent most of his young life on his family plantation in Kentucky, where he was taught by his mother due to the lack of formal schooling available.
 He married his wife, Margaret Mackall Smith on June 18, 1810.
 They had six children together, four of which survived into adulthood.

 Unlike most presidents, Zachary was more interested in serving in the military than in law or politics.
 After winning the first US victory for the War of 1812, he was promoted to brevet (temporary) major.
 He gained the official rank of major in 1816.
 Zachary spent much of his time in army traveling, although he eventually purchased a home in Louisiana for his family.
 Zachary battled Indians throughout present-day Wisconsin, Minnesota, Mississippi, Oklahoma, Kansas, Louisiana, Arkansas, Florida, and Texas, eventually became a brigadier general due to his success in the Second Seminole War.
 It was during his time in command of all American troops in Florida that he gained the nickname “Old Rough and Ready.”
 The nickname came, in part, due to his plain and often messy look, as well as his willingness to share in the hardships of field duty with his men.
 In 1844, Zachary was sent to Texas, where he helped start the Mexican-American War and lead the United States to victory.
 Zachary returned home to a hero’s welcome in 1847.